hydraulic-institute/edb/source/03_fluid-flow-III/01_general.md

 information on the subject.
 For commercial installations, it is recommended that 15 percent be added to the values shown in Tables 1–31.

-### Section 4 – Tables of Friction Loss for Water, Explanation
+### Tables of Friction Loss for Water, Explanation

 Frictional resistances for water flowing in new, clean steel pipe (Schedule 40)* or in asphalt-dipped